tttapa/Control-Surface/doxygen/pages/Getting-Started.md

   the [Hairless MIDI<->Serial Bridge](https://projectgus.github.io/hairless-midiserial/).
   In that case, you can use this MIDI interface.
 The default baud rate is 115200 symbols per second.
-- `BluetoothMIDI_Interface`: If you have an ESP32, you can send and receive MIDI messages over Bluetooth Low Energy.
-This interface is still very much experimental, but it's pretty cool.
-If you know more about the MIDI BLE protocol, feel free to suggest some improvements.
+- `BluetoothMIDI_Interface`: If you have a board that supports Bluetooth Low Energy (BLE), such as an ESP32 or a Raspberry Pi Pico W, you can send and receive MIDI messages over Bluetooth.
+See @ref md_pages_MIDI-over-BLE for details.
 - `USBDebugMIDI_Interface`: Debugging MIDI Controllers can be very cumbersome.
   There are MIDI monitors available, but you have to reconnect every time you upload a new sketch, and sending MIDI to the Arduino is not always easy.
-  This interface is designed to help you with that.
-It prints outgoing MIDI messages to the Serial port in a readable format, and it allows you to enter hexadecimal MIDI messages (as text) in the Serial monitor (e.g. `90 3C 7F` to turn on middle C).
+  This interface is designed to help with that: It prints outgoing MIDI messages to the Serial port in a readable format, and it allows you to enter hexadecimal MIDI messages (as text) in the Serial monitor (e.g. `90 3C 7F` to turn on middle C).